Wat Arun Temple

 Wat Arun is one of Bangkok's most important Buddhist temples.
 It's named after Aruna, the Hindu god of dawn, and its distinctive spires, or "prang" make it one of Thailand's most identifiable landmarks.

 At around 82 m (270 feet) in height, the central prang of the Wat Arun Temple is the highest in Bangkok.
-The Temple of Dawn, as it is alternatively known, was constructed in the style of Khmer architecture, recalling the sanctuaries of Cambodia.
-The tallest central prang is said to represent Mount Meru, which is the centre of the world in Tibetan Buddhist cosmology, with the four surrounding smaller prangs each housing images of the four guardian gods.
+The Temple of Dawn, as it's alternatively known, was constructed in the style of Khmer architecture, recalling the sanctuaries of Cambodia.
+The tallest central prang is said to represent Mount Meru, which is the center of the world in Tibetan Buddhist cosmology, with the four surrounding smaller prangs each housing images of the four guardian gods.

 Daily between 8 am and 5:30 pm.

 Cross the river by boat (Tha Tian Express, tickets around 3 THB (US$ 0.10)).

 Wat Pho Temple (569 m) Grand Palace in Bangkok (777 m) Bangkok's Chinatown (2.2 km) Jim Thompson House Museum (4.3 km) MBK shopping centre (4.5 km)